carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_modeloptimization.md

 The problem of hyperparameter optimization is therefore finding the optimal model in an $n$ dimensional space, where $n$ is the number of hyperparameters that are being optimized.
 This $n$ dimensional space is referred to as the **search space**.

-Hyperparameters can be either discrete or continuous.
-Continuous hyperparameters can be specified over a

 The work described in this section is contained in the following folder structure.
 In the sections below, we will go through all these files individually.

 ```text